volosencomaxim/Lab_2/README.md

 I put each layer code in separate folders <3.

-For the third pot of this lab : "application-level protocol" I created simple UI for ATM (without data splitting).
+For the third point of this lab : "application-level protocol" I created simple UI for ATM (without data splitting).
 To access date you should enter a PIN Code.
 Choose one: